This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 On top of that, the fat will have a greater chance to render and drip onto your coals, vaporize, and rise back up into your meat to flavor your food.

 The above answer applies to most people, but if your smoker happens to be a horizontal offset style smoker or another kind of cooker in which the heat comes from above, then in that case, it would be best to cook the brisket with the fat side up.
-Basically, the fat side of the brisket should face the direction from which the heat is coming.
+The true answer to the question is that the fat side of the brisket should face the direction from which the heat is coming.

 A More Detailed Look at the Debate